Orgise/web/manuals/trucos_docker.md

 6. Almacene el token en un lugar seguro ya que solo se mostrará una vez.
 7. Introducimos el comando `docker login -u <username>`.
 Cuando le pida la contraseña use el token generado.

-Add a description for your token.
-Use something that indicates where the token will be used, or set a purpose for the token.
-You can view the following access permissions from the drop-down:
 ### docker logout
 Cerrar sesión en repositorios de contenedores.

 ```shell
 # Cerrar sesión de docker.io
 docker logout docker.io